Bannerlord-Modding/Documentation/_csharp-api/campaignsystem/campaignbehaviorbase.md

 # Campaign Behavior Base
-This is an abstract class within TaleWorlds.CampaignSystem, and can be used to code for behaviours within the game by creating a subclass that inherits it.
+This is an abstract class within [TaleWorlds.CampaignSystem](./README.md), and can be inherited to code for unique behaviours within the game's campaign.

 ## Abstract Methods:
 #### ```public abstract void RegisterEvents()```